Welcome to Geophysics @ UCD!

 The Geophysics Group works on a range of problems spanning volcano seismology, wave propagation in fractured media and the analysis of ocean generated microseismic noise.
 These thematic areas are underpinned by strong computational components and specifically designed field experiments using our mobile seismic networks in an effort to gain a better understanding of fundamental controls on volcano seismic sources and ocean noise source generation, respectively.
 Goals include hazard mitigation on volcanoes and the application of seismology to determine ocean wave characteristics.
 The group works in multiple collaborative international projects, primarily with European partners funded through the European Commission.
 It also has strong industrial linkages, particularly on problems related to sub-surface seismic imagery.

-- UCD Geophysics fieldwork featured in National Geographic News, follow this link.
+- UCD Geophysics fieldwork in Iceland featured in National Geographic News, follow this link.

 - Real-time 3G data transmission case study with Eircom, follow this link.